smatechnologies/opconmft-docs/docs/encryption-definitions.md

 **Key Size (bits)**             | Select the key size (***1024, 2048, 3072, 4096***).

 When completed select the **OK** to import the SSH Key.
-If necessary seletc **Copy Public Key** to extract a copy of the public key.
+If necessary select **Copy Public Key** to extract a copy of the public key.